noahehall/theBookOfNoah/algorithms.md

         - using pointers to implement the tree isnt necessary
         - relying on binary heap variations (e.g. `fibonacci heap`) offers advantages such as increase and decrease key times of O(1)
   - breadth-first vs depth-first
-    - the difference between the two is how eaach stores the vertexes
+    - the difference between the two is how each stores the vertexes
     - a `queue` for `bfs`
       - a list that works according to the `fifo` principle
       - newly discovered vertexes dont wait long for processing
     - a `stack` for `dfs`
       - a list that works according `lifo`
+    - `bfs` needs lots of memeory because it sytematically stores all the paths before finding a solution
+    - `dfs` needs less memory but you have no guarantee that it will find the shortest and most direct solution

 ## binary search
   - requirements